 - Are your processes (internal and external) negatively impacting the value you need to deliver to your customers or your team?

 - Are you developing programs that deviate from your core values or brand purpose?

 - Are you asking your team to go above and beyond for your customers, but you aren’t doing the same for them?

 - Are you promising “we’ll make your life easy,” yet there’s nothing easy about working with your business?

 - Are you working with vendors and partners who don’t share the same, great values?

 If any of these sound like familiar territory, then your brand is not aligned.

-Now is a great time to assess and evaluate what’s truly going on, where your brand strengths and weaknesses lie, what opportunities you have, and design a strategic, better path forward — aligned and brand-powerful.
+Now is a great time to assess and evaluate what’s truly going on, where your brand strengths and weaknesses lie, what opportunities you have, and design a better, more strategic path forward — aligned and brand-powerful.

 Game-Changing Strategy #3